 - Weekly data: hen weight, data from the previous week.

 Quite often, all this data is compiled in a flock register but it is not exploited to its full potential.
-The first interest of data software management lies in the possibility to represent, graphically, the collected data and to draw meaning from it.
-It is then possible to compare to a reference, or a standard, so one can see what tendencies and trends emerge from there.
+The primary benefit of data software management lies in the ability to graphically represent the collected data and derive meaning from it.
+It is then possible to compare it to a reference or a standard, so one can see what tendencies and trends emerge from there.
 At a glance, the curves in software dashboards can provide farmers with relevant insight on various criteria.

 It is very difficult to perceive these tendencies by consulting a mere flock register.
 Moreover, with a software system, a flock register is no longer needed as the data can be entered directly into the software.